How to collaborate with people who have color vision deficiency

 Colors as a visual aid

 In Revu, colors are often used to indicate which markups are closed and which are still open.
-Depending on how your preferences are set in Revu, a markup with a Closed status may turn green and a markup with an Open status may turn red (see above).
+Depending on how your preferences are set in Revu, a markup with a Closed status may turn green and a markup with an Open status may turn red.
 It may be tempting to take a quick glance at the colors of markups to determine what still needs attention.
 But keep in mind that a person with CVD may focus their edits on metadata and, in some instances, can't confirm that a markup's color is updated or correct.

 Learn to use the Filters List to review your Markups.